Jeneric-Java/RendezVenue-Android/README.md

 ## Security

-All data relating to a user's location is encrypted for secure transmission.
+All data relating to a user's location is AES-256 encrypted for secure transmission.
 Jenerics Software puts the utmost priority on preserving the confidentiality and integrity of sensitive user-sourced credentials.
-We rely on 256-bit AES encryption.

 For a more in-depth look at how RendezVenue manages end-to-end encryption, please visit our backend, which you can find [here](https://github.com/Jeneric-Java/RendezVenue-API).

+## Future Considerations

+- Compatibility testing: pivoting from local to instrumented testing, assessing the application's performance across many devices and API levels.
+- Expand on the application themes with custom animations between fragments and a broader revision of stylistic choices not adhering to guidelines on accessibility.
+- Loading animation when awaiting a non-cached response to a new GET request, most importantly when a user changes location.
+- Dynamic path handling on denial of permissions to access the user's location.
+- Push notifications to remind users of their upcoming events; presently a user can do this via their own calendar.
+- GitHub Actions to automate end-of-pipeline testing and enforce rulesets on staging and production branches.

 ## FAQs